Question about perspective

 Merci pour vos réponses Olal et Rakjah !
 Je sais pas pourquoi j'ai eu un blocage là-dessus, maintenant que je vous lis c'est évident ^^.
 Ca me perturbait je pense car il y a vraiment beaucoup de points de fuite différents alors, car le quartier sur la référence est très désordonné avec beaucoup d'orientations de bâtiments différents.
 Je ne pense pas par contre qu'il y ai un point de fuite vers le bas vu l'orientation de la vue.
 A la limite, si la vue était dirigée plus vers le bas des bâtiments mais là on reste globalement au même niveau que le haut des bâtiments ... après à voir ce qu'en pensent d'autres si ils tombent sur le sujet :)

-The image in question: https://upload.wikimedia.org/wikipedia/commons/d/d8/Colosseum_in_Rome-April_2007-1-_copie_2B.jpg
+Here’s the image in question: https://upload.wikimedia.org/wikipedia/commons/d/d8/Colosseum_in_Rome-April_2007-1-_copie_2B.jpg

 Bon, j'ai à nouveau un problème avec la perspective !
 Je m’entraîne à dessiner des bâtiments complexes et là j'essaie de comprendre la façon dont est agencé le Colisée.
 A la base je me disais simplement : "bah c'est juste un cylindre avec plusieurs couches et des fenêtres tout au long, ça doit pas être bien dur à reproduire !".
 Et bah bordel, j'y comprends rien.
 J'ai inséré l'image sur Procreate et essayé de jouer avec les grilles de perspective pour m'aider, mais ça ne colle pas.
 J'ai essayé avec un point de fuite au centre, avec deux points de fuite sur les côtés, etc...